 TOK is an interdisciplinary requirement intended to stimulate critical reflection on the knowledge and experience gained inside and outside the classroom.
 The course challenges students to question the bases of knowledge, to be aware of subjective and ideological biases and to develop the ability to analyze evidence that is expressed in rational argument.
 TOK is a key element in encouraging students to appreciate other cultural perspectives.

 This program encourages students to share their energy and special talents with others.
 Students may participate in theater or musical productions, sports and community service activities.
 Through these activities, students develop greater awareness of themselves, concern for others, and the ability to work cooperatively.
-The CAS requirement is a reflection of the school's Mission, Beliefs and Learner Profile which promotes community and service throughout the whole school.

 Each student has the opportunity to investigate a topic of special interest in one of the IB disciplines that the student studies in Grade 11.
 The Extended Essay requirement acquaints IB Diploma candidates with independent research and writing skills expected by universities.
 Students devote a total of about 40 hours of research and writing time to the essay.
 The essay may be written in English, Spanish or French.